-find a roommate in Salt Lake City
+Who's your best roommate in Salt Lake City?

 Who'll pay more rent?